twke18/HSG/README.md

 ## License

-SPML is released under the MIT License (refer to the LICENSE file for details).
+HSG is released under the MIT License (refer to the LICENSE file for details).